Plans supporting this feature: Professional Business Enterprise

 Paste the HTML code for the required symbol/icon.

-Now, the symbol/icon should be visible within the table in the editor.
+Now, the symbol/icon should be visible within the editor table.

 Will slash commands work inside a table?